The African American Diabetes Association's Website Is Under Construction.

 .

-The African American Diabetes Association supports the call for a national campaign to end
+The African American Diabetes Association supports the call for a national campaign to end the U.S. Diabetes Epidemic.

 Guardian Series exposes diabetes health inequities and how America is failing people with diabetes.